lindseygreenhill/Gov1347/narrative.md

 ![img](Gov1347-master/figures/narrative_nation_vote.png)

 #### Discussion
-> - First it is of note of the differing number of observations in the data set where certain subgroups have relatively low numbers
+> - First, it is of note that there are differing number of observations in the data set where certain subgroups have relatively low numbers
 > - The dotted line is the average "Latino Vote" and leans more towards Biden, however, the average predicted vote amongst the groups vary drastically
 > - The Cuban vote in particular leans towards Trump, as does the Argentinian and Colombian votes
-> - The Venezuelan, Spanish, Panamanian, Salvadoorean, and Ecuadorian votes are also below the average vote line
+> - The Venezuelan, Spanish, Panamanian, Salvadorean, and Ecuadorian votes are also below the average vote line
 > - The Puerto Rican, Peruvian, Nicaraguan, Guatemalan, and Mexican votes are above the average vote line
 > - This distribution of predicted votes suggests it is difficult to capture the political preferences of these subgroups with a broad label of "Latino"

 ## Conclusion

-My analyses provides some preliminary evidence that there is no unified Latino vote.
+My analyses provide some preliminary evidence that there is no unified Latino vote.
 My regression analysis shows that being Latino is a poor predictor of an individual's vote and that nationality may be a better predictor.
-I also showed that the nationality subgroups that make up the Latino category have apparent differing leans politically with some groups supporting Trump more on average and some groups supporting Biden more on average.
+I also showed that the nationality subgroups that make up the Latino category have apparent differing political leans with some groups supporting Trump more on average and some groups supporting Biden more on average.

 If I were to continue this analysis, I would like a larger data set that include more members of each nationality subgroup.
 It would also be interesting to see similarities or disimilarities between groups on more qualitative opinion questions related to topics such as immigration or religion.
-I would also like to gather similar data for previous years and see if there is any tightening or broadening of the unification of the "Latino vote" across time.
+I would also like to gather similar data from previous years and see if there is any tightening or broadening of the unification of the "Latino vote" across time.